suprabhasupi/blog/contents/posts/1-aws-appsync-integration-with-react-native-part-1/1-aws-appsync-integration-with-react-native-part-1.md

   - AWS
 ---

-import LinkPost from '../../../src/components/linkPost'
+import ImgPost from '../../../src/components/imgPost' import LinkPost from '../../../src/components/linkPost' import MutationSchema from './1.png' import Queries from './2.png' import Table from './3.png' import MutationQuery from './4.png'

 <p><span class='first-letter'>A</span>ppSync automatically updates the data in web and mobile apps in real time, and updates data for offline users as soon as they reconnect.
 We can connect the AppSync with React Native to store data offline.</p>